IRS issues FAQ guidance for paid family and medical leave tax credit

 Questions still unanswered

 Although the IRS FAQ is useful in identifying qualified taxpayers, the IRS recognized that this release does not answer all questions concerning written employee policy requirements, the impact of state and local requirements and controlled group credit reporting requirements.
-In addition, employers have expressed concerns on how to quantify wages paid by the employer’s insurance provider in the event of employee disability.
-Furthermore, employers will seek clarification as to whether to include disability benefits as wages in the credit calculation or simply include premiums paid on relevant disability insurance policies.

 Practitioners are hopeful the limited provision will be extended or made permanent as employers may be hesitant to adopt family leave policies to only claim a two-year benefit.
 Additional guidance on qualified employees and circumstances may be found in The Family and Medical Leave Act of 1993.
 Additional guidance from the IRS is expected to be issued in the coming months.